 Annual reporting.
 Annual progress reports on NHS performance will be prepared by the Ministry of Health and submitted to the body responsible for monitoring of the NSDI implementation.
 As per the requirements of the NSDI monitoring mechanisms, the reports will: (1) assess progress made in the implementation of the strategy; (2) utilise other available statistical information in order to analyse long-run trends and benchmark Albania against other countries in the region; and (3) selectively identify issues that are of critical importance in the process of achieving the country’s long-term national development and integration goals.

-The reports will be produced in a timely manner, so that government institutions and development partners might take the appropriate action.
+The reports will be produced in a timely manner, so that government institutions, development partners, national health professionals and patient rights organization might take the appropriate action.
 The production of the annual reports may be combined with an annual government - development partner conference or round-table.

 National indicators.
 The implementation of the NHS as part of the NSDI-II will be assessed and monitored through two sets of monitoring indicators.
 The first set (Appendix 3.I) are the indicators set in the NSDI-II as relevant to the health sector.
 These indicators measure results or outcomes and will be collected annually, so to ensure informing the NSDI-II monitoring process.
-The second set (Appendix 3.II) comprises a wider frame of health indicators that will be specifically measured to monitor the achievement of the strategic priorities set out in the NHS.
+The second set (Appendix 3.II) comprises a wider frame of health indicators, that will be specifically measured to monitor the achievement of the strategic priorities set out in the NHS.

 The reporting templates for NHS, provided within the wider scope of NSDI-II reporting are given in Appendix 4.